6 Best Amsterdam Tours

 Canals of Amsterdam

 If you are visiting Amsterdam for the first time, you may want to stroll around its cobblestone streets, charming corners and around its monuments and canals to get an idea of what the Dutch capital is like before you get into the sights.
-This Amsterdam walking tour in small groups, in which a professional guide will accompany you on your excursion with no more than 15 people, is designed for just that.
+This small group walking tour of Amsterdam, where a professional guide will accompany you on your excursion with no more than 15 people, is designed for just that.

 You will explore areas such as Dam Square, the current heart of Amsterdam and from which the city was shaped, with historic buildings such as the National Monument and the Royal Palace.
-You will visit other neighborhoods of the city such as the Chinatown, where Amsterdam's Buddhist temple is located, and other bustling markets, such as the Nieuwmarkt and the colorful Flower Market.
+You will visit other neighborhoods of the city such as the Chinese quarter, where the Buddhist temple of Amsterdam is located, and other bustling markets, such as the Nieuwmarkt and the colorful Flower Market.

 Itinerary

-I have prepared a list of the main points that are included in the most popular tours of the city:
+I have prepared a list of the main points that are included in the route of the most popular tours of the city:

 • Dam Square, Dam Square, located in the heart of Amsterdam.